ellaxu43/zillow_regression_project/readme.md

 * year: The Year the principal residence was built
 * fips: Federal Information Processing Standard code
 * sqft: Calculated total finished living area of the home
-* lot_sqft: Area of the lot in square feet
-* three_qtr_bath: Number of 3/4 bathrooms in house (shower + sink + toilet)
 * bath: Number of bathrooms in home including fractional bathrooms
 * bed: Number of bedrooms in home
-* fireplaces: Number of fireplaces in a home (if any)
-* garagecarcnt: Total number of garages on the lot including an attached garage
-* pool: Number of pools on the lot (if any)
-* rooms: Total number of rooms in the principal residence
 * taxamount: The total property tax assessed for that assessment year
-* tax_value: The total tax assessed value of the parcel

 # Steps to Reproduce